AmosNimos/Xstaller/README.md

 - Neofetch
 > (Neofetch is mainly developed to be used in screenshots of your system.
 It currently supports 150+ operating systems including Linux, BSD, Mac OS X, iOS, and Windows.)

+- Cmus
+> cmus is a small, fast and powerful console music player for Unix-like operating systems.

+- Sc
+sc is a discontinued, cross-platform, libre, TUI, spreadsheet and calculator application that runs on Unix and Unix-like operating systems.

 - Ranger
 > ranger is a console file manager with VI key bindings.
 It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
 It ships with rifle, a file launcher that is good at automatically finding out which program to use for what file type.